Russia, Ukraine report record daily deaths, low vaccinations

 Russia’s national coronavirus task force reported 1,106 deaths in 24 hours, the most since the start of the pandemic.
 The number brought the country’s pandemic death toll to 232,775, Europe’s biggest by far.

-Russia registered 36,446 new daily coronavirus cases, slightly fewer compared to the past few days.
+Russia registered 36,446 new daily coronavirus cases, slightly fewer compared with the past few days.

 In a move intended to stem the spread of the virus, Russian President Vladimir Putin has ordered a nonworking period between Oct.
 30 and Nov.
 7, when the country will observe an extended holiday.